Marlins vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 - In three games as the underdog over the last 10 contests, the Marlins have a perfect record of 3-0.

-- In their last 10 matchups with a total posted by oddsmakers, the Marlins and their opponents are 3-6-1 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total three times.

 Marlins Betting Records & Stats

-- The Marlins have won in five of the 10 contests they have been named as odds-on underdogs this year.
+- The Marlins have been chosen as underdogs in 10 games this year and have walked away with the win five times (50%) in those games.

-- Miami has a record of 3-2 when it's set as an underdog of +115 or more by bookmakers this season.
+- This season, Miami has won one of its three games when it's the underdog by at least +120 on the moneyline.

-- The moneyline set for this matchup implies the Marlins have a 46.5% chance of coming away with a victory in the contest.
+- Oddsmakers have implied with the moneyline set for this matchup that the Marlins have a 45.5% chance of pulling out a win.

-- Miami's games have gone over the total in six of its 19 chances.
+- Games involving Miami have gone over the total set by sportsbooks in six of 19 chances this season.

 - The Marlins have yet play a game with a spread this season.